List of related life peers: See also

 The title Baroness Ravensdale of Kedleston, of Kedleston, in the County of Derby (1958) was given to Irene Curzon, 2nd Baroness Ravensdale, of Ravensdale in the County of Derby (1911) to enable her to take a seat in the House of Lords as it was only after the Peerage Act 1963 that suo jure peeresses could sit in the House by virtue of their hereditary peerages.
 She was the eldest daughter of The Marquess Curzon of Kedleston, and therefore related to not only future Barons Ravensdale, but also the Barons and Viscounts Scarsdale.

 Baroness Swanborough, of Swanborough in the County of Sussex (1958), who was the widow of Rufus Isaacs, 1st Marquess of Reading.

-Baroness Northchurch, of Chiswick in the County of Middlesex (1963), who was the wife of J. C. C. Davidson, 1st Viscount Davidson.

 Baroness Emmet of Amberley, of Amberley in the County of Sussex (1965), who was the eldest daughter of Rennell Rodd, 1st Baron Rennell.

 Baron Beaumont of Whitley, of Child's Hill in Greater London (1967), who was in line to succeed to the Allendale Barony (currently subsidiary to the Viscountcy).

-Baroness Masham of Ilton, of Masham in the North Riding of the County of York (1970), who is the widow of David Cunliffe-Lister, 2nd Earl of Swinton.
+Sir John Cameron, Lord Cameron KT (1900-1996) was a Senator of the College of Justice under the judicial title Lord Cameron from 1955 and his son Kenneth Cameron, Baron Cameron of Lochbroom (1931-2025) was created a life peer on taking office as Lord Advocate in 1984 and thereafter served as a Senator of the College of Justice from 1989.

-George Emslie (1919—2002) was appointed to be a Senator of the College of Justice, taking the judicial title Lord Emslie in 1970.
+George Emslie (1919–2002) was appointed to be a Senator of the College of Justice, taking the judicial title Lord Emslie in 1970.
 He was later made a life peer with the title Baron Emslie, of Potterton in the District of Gordon in 1980.
 Two of his children followed in his footsteps to be appointed Senators, Derek (b.
 1949) took the title Lord Kingarth upon his appointment in 1997, and Nigel (b.
 1947) took his father's title, Lord Emslie, upon his appointment in 2001.

-Baroness Tweedsmuir of Belhelvie, of Potterton in the County of Aberdeen (1970), who married the 2nd Baron Tweedsmuir as her second husband in 1948.

 Baron Tanlaw, of Tanlawhill in the County of Dumfries (1971), who is in the line of succession to the Earldom of Inchcape.

 Baron Charteris of Amisfield, of Amisfield in the District of East Lothian (1978), who was in line to succeed to the Earldoms of Wemyss and March.

 Baron Howard of Henderskelfe, of Henderskelfe in the County of North Yorkshire (1983), who was in line to succeed to the Earldom of Carlisle.

 Baron Silkin of Dulwich, of North Leigh in the County of Oxfordshire (1985), who was in line to succeed to the Silkin Barony.

-Baroness Eccles of Moulton, of Moulton in the County of North Yorkshire (1990), who is the wife of John Eccles, 2nd Viscount Eccles.

 Baron Cavendish of Furness, of Cartmel in the County of Cumbria (1990), who is in the line of succession to the Dukedom of Devonshire.